COMMON QUESTIONS ABOUT THE PSA (last updated 2020)

 Do I need proof of teaching/learning?

 You are not required to keep records of what was learned or what you accomplished, however, we recommend you keep some sort of record so that you can see just how much you and your child have done and learned over the course of a week or month.
 Also, should you need to create a transcript in the future; this will provide you with the records to do so.
 A simple notebook or calendar will do, as will pictures of your child throughout the week.
-If you have a high school student, keep track of books read, and any syllabus or class descriptions, etc for easily creating a transcript later if needed.
+If you have a high school student, keep track of books read, and any syllabus or class descriptions, etc. for easily creating a transcript later if needed.

 How do IEP’s work with a PSA?

 IEP’s are a public school program.
 When you have a private school, there is no IEP.
 If you rely on an IEP for significant services, you will want to consider this before leaving the public school system unless you can continue to provide those services to your child out of your own pocket.
 Sometimes, if the IEP accommodations are minor, they can often be mitigated or lessened significantly by the homeschooling environment.
 If you return to the public school later, your IEP can be reinstated if needed.
+There is also a program called ISP (Individual Service Plan) that schools sometimes offer in place of the IEP for private school students in their district.
+The public school will perform triennials, but generally, no services are provided.
+It is up to the private school (you, in this instance) to implement any plan.
+This is an option for continuity if desired, but you may decline it if you like.

 What about a diploma?